manojtpillai/kubuculum/README.md

 [It's not a word, but it could be.
 BTW, orbuculum is a crystal orb, or crystal ball]

+## Introduction

+kubuculum is a tool for running fio and other benchmarks in a k8s environment.
+One of its main goals is to support troubleshooting of performance problems across organizational boundaries.
+A typical scenario is a user outside your organization who is not an expert in your storage solution, running it and reporting performance issues; with kubuculum, you can have them run specific benchmarks and share with you benchmark output and statistics from the run for analysis.
+To this end:

+- The tool is written to be very simple to use.
+It should be possible to get it up and running in under 10 minutes.

+- Output from a run is collected into a timestamped directory.
+This directory can be tarred and shared, e.g. by attaching it to a defect tracking tool.

+- Output from a run includes not only output of the benchmark but also other information that is needed to validate that the run.
+For example, the fio benchmarks in kubuculum store not only fio output, but also ls -l output of the data directory that shows number of files created and their sizes.
+Simiilarly, mongodb runs include output of commands like replication status and db settings.

+- kubuculum can also collect system stats (iostat, sar, top) from specified nodes in text format into the run output directory, to facilitate analysis of the run.

 ## Quick Start

 ### Prerequisites